 On Twitter, Real Madrid asked their fans to be creative and become a journalist for one day.
 Every fan had the opportunity to prepare several questions which they could mail to the club.
 This goes from snappy 1 minute interviews to 10-15 minute long interviews.
 Every week new players answer some questions.
 They always put 2 players together from the same nation.
 Those videos are then shared on the official YouTube account of Real Madrid with over 5 million followers.

 Spanish soccer giants Real Madrid claim their coronavirus digital strategy has brought in “a huge peak in social media activity” during La Liga’s enforced shutdown.
 The success has been driven, in part, by a heightened crossover in engagement between the club’s digital and linear channels, according to the club’s director of digital strategy, Israel Garcia.

 On Real Madrid’s official Instagram page, fans could follow a lot of throwbacks since the lockdown.
 Several times a week, major successes, such as winning the UEFA Champions League or beating their rival FC Barcelona, were posted on their Instagram TV channel.
 Club’s director of digital strategies, Israel Garcia, claimed that there was a huge boost in the interaction on Instagram between Real Madrid’s Instagram page and the fans.
 Especially when videos of major success from the past were posted.
 He said that there was a peak on social media during the lockdown.

-The success of La Liga’s virtual charity event had everything to do with their great online distribution strategy.
+The success of La Liga’s virtual charity event had everything to do with its great online distribution strategy.
 By making small pieces of content such as announcement tweets and highlight videos.

-With its founding on March 6 in 1902 the club is now 118 years old.
-You can imagine they have a rich history with ups and down.
+With its founding on March 6 in 1902, the club is now 118 years old.
+You can imagine they have a rich history with ups and downs.
 Real Madrid decided to bring back some nostalgia with several throwbacks to some of their greatest victories such as winning the Champions League.